-- Speaking at Meetings section is it necessary?
-Origins come from more formal settings (e.g., governments).
-Is the fact that this rule is not strictly followed problematic? - Leadership team composition run as a team is sort of an evolution of the roles.
+- Concerns were expressed regarding the Speaking at Meetings section.
+Aside from being difficult to operationalize, members of the Council asked if is was even necessary.
+Origins come from more formal settings (multilateral institutions) but seem less relevant in a multistakeholder environment.
+Questions were raised as to whether or not it is problematic that there exists a rule which is not enforced. - Leadership team composition run as a team is sort of an evolution of the roles.
 Current vice-chairs see themselves in a supportive role, serve as a sanity check, reduce workload on Chair.
 Important since the workload is now larger than previously. - How can continuity, consistent practices be preserved from leadership team to team? - When can Operating Procedures be reviewed?
 Any time, but changes require 21-day public comment and Board oversight.
 However, usually comes out of some catalyst (e.g., GNSO Review).
 Need to differentiate between procedures versus best practices. - The one-year term is quite short and there is no chair-elect.
 Makes it difficult to plan strategically when leadership is uncertain.
 Leadership term length needs to be compatible with Councilor term length.
 Need to make sure that any changes to GNSO Operating Procedures do not contravene Bylaws. - All Councilors should be engaged, not just the responsibility of leadership.
 Is it important to share more what the leadership does in the background?
 Would some of that background then activate the mailing list?
 Why is the mailing list traffic less than previously?
 However, some do not want to see what takes place in the background. - With lack of email engagement, this makes the engagement on Council meetings more substantial.
 Not sure why mailing list usage has waned. - Consideration for moving communications to Slack (or other software?).
 Should the Council evolve? - Nominating Committee appointees (NCA) do not always get information, even when the NCA is on behalf of Contracted Party House (CPH) and Non-Contracted Party House (NCPH). - Consider documenting the internal operating procedures of the leadership team? - How does the Council prioritize amongst its responsibilities?
 Develop heatmaps?